 Rainbows, buckets of gold, and leprechauns have nothing to with St. Patrick; yet, they are the decoration that abounds in March.
-Therefore, let us reclaim the faith lessons from St. Patrick’s Day.
+Therefore, let us reclaim the Christian lessons from St. Patrick’s Day for kids.

-Although my family is not Catholic, I appreciate the faith lessons that some of these early Christians have to all Christians.
-Moreover, I have a passion for taking the once purely Christian holidays, which our culture has stolen and returning their spiritual meaning to them.
+Although my family is not Catholic, I appreciate the faith lessons that some of these early Christians have for all Christians.
+Moreover, I have a passion for taking the once purely Christian holidays, which our culture has stolen, and returning their spiritual meaning to them.

 #1 St. Patrick Teaches Us That God can turn Curses into Blessings

 Decidedly, the life of St. Patrick was not an easy one.
 He was kidnapped and sold into slavery in a foreign land, Ireland.
 Life as a slave was hard physically, emotionally, and spiritually.

 Separated from his family, Patrick was also isolated from other Christians.
 Not only that, he didn’t have a Bible or other Christians with whom to talk.
 All he had was prayer.